Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 Let me summarize all we have seen in this post.
-First, I have presented the data set, and how to clean it thanks to the vocabulary coverage with respect to existing word embedding library like Word2Vec.
+First, I have presented the data set, and how to clean it thanks to the vocabulary coverage with respect to existing vocabulary list.
 I then showed that we can extract from the tweets some special features that can be of interest.
 I then showed two simple models that use these newly created features to classify the tweets.
 I explained what was features importance and that it can be used to select the best features among the one we created.
 Not only that, but I went a bit further in the explanation of the model thanks to the shap library.
 This further allows to check that the model makes sense, and understand why